Agriculture Loans

 • Have the legal capacity to incur the obligations of the loan;

-• Be unable to obtain a loan without a guarantee;
+• Unable to obtain a loan without a guarantee;

 • Not have caused FSA a loss by receiving debt forgiveness on more than 3 occasions on or prior to April 4, 1996; or any occasion after April 4, 1996;

 • Be the owner or tenant operator of a family farm after the loan is closed.
 For an OL, the producer must be the operator of a family farm after the loan is closed.
-For an FO Loan, the producer needs to also own the farm;
+For an FO Loan, the producer also needs own the farm;

 • Not be delinquent on any Federal debt.